• Skip to main content

 To Freeze

-1. Slice the cooled and frosted pumpkin loaf and place it on a baking sheet.
+1. Slice the cooled and frosted pumpkin loaf and place it on a baking sheet - without frosting.

 2. Place in the freezer for 1 hour until each slice if frozen solid.